 How to Reupholster a Vehicle Bench Seat

 If you have a bench seat that needs reupholstered, or you would like to learn how it’s done, then this is the place for you.
 It is actually a lot simpler than it looks, and you will have a professional-quality custom interior.
-You could have your friends and even strangers stop you in traffic to ask you one question…Who did your interior?
-And how much did it cost?
+Your friends, and even strangers, will be in awe, asking, "Who did your interior?
+And how much did it cost?"

 - Fabric (approx. 3.5 yards should do)